abmckeon/Project2/README.md

 ## Linear Model 1 - Full Linear Model

-**Full Linear Model**: using all of our variables of interest. explain in more detail.
+**Full Linear Model**: Using all of our variables of interest.
+We first wanted to see how well a full linear model would fit when using our predictors to asses the number of shares.
+From this first model, each additional model we make will become more complex.

 ``` r
 ## set up trainControl using 5-fold cross validation